-What to do if Windows drops your USB connection?
+What to do if Windows disconnects your USB connection?

-The cause of the problem was the USB connection.
-Under Windows 7, occasionally the USB connection drops.
-USB has no mechanism for recovery when this happens.
-The only thing you can do is unplug the cable and then plug it back in again, which re-initialises the Windows USB drivers.
+Occasionally Windows drops the USB connection.
+USB has no mechanism for recovery when this happens, and you need to unplug the cable and then plug it back in again to re-initialise the Windows USB drivers.

 1. Open Windows Control Panel.